securityfirst/tent-content/contents_en/tools/tor-for-linux/beginner/tor-for-linux.md

  ![](tor-running-1.png)

-*Figure 1: The Tor Browser configuration screen*

 **Step 2**.
 If you have restricted access, **click** **[Configure]**.

-**Note**: If you have already configured the Tor Browser, you can activate the screen below by following the steps in [Section 4.3](#how-to-reconfigure-access-to-the-tor-network)

 ![](tor-bridges-config.png)

-*Figure 2: The Tor Browser configuration screen*

 **Step 3**. **Select** **Yes**

 **Step 4**. **Click** **[Next]** to display the *bridge configuration* screen

 ![](provided-bridges.png)

-*Figure 3: The bridge configuration screen*

 **Step 5**. **Select** **Connect with provided bridges**